Table of Contents

-Successful and appropriate treatment of endocarditis consists of targeted antibiotic therapy and eradication of infected areas (CVC, heart valves etc.).
-Even if thrombosis develops on a damaged heart valve, anticoagulation is not an option!
-The reason for this is frequent haemorrhage of existing infarction areas and the danger of thrombus detachment, i.e. the dreaded complication embolism.
+Successful and appropriate treatment of endocarditis consists of targeted antibiotic therapy and eradication of infected areas, such as CVC and heart valves.
+Even if thrombosis develops on a damaged heart valve, anticoagulation is not an option because of frequent hemorrhage of existing infarcts and the danger of thrombus detachment, i.e., the dreaded embolism.

 Targeted antibiotic treatment of native valve endocarditis involves a combination of ampicillin, gentamicin and cefotaxime/ceftriaxone.
-For the treatment of endocarditis involving a prosthetic heart valve, a combination of vancomycin, gentamicin and rifampicin is recommended.
-Successful antibiotic treatment is dependent on the identification of the causative pathogen.
+For the treatment of endocarditis involving a prosthetic heart valve, a combination of vancomycin, gentamicin, and rifampicin is recommended.
+Successful antibiotic treatment depends on the identification of the causative pathogen.

 The treatment of dissections of brain-supplying arteries is an exception.
-Despite involvement of the arterial territory, standard anticoagulation or alternatively administration of antiplatelet drugs is recommended.
-Recanalisation is uncommon in vessels with occlusion.
+Despite the arterial territory involved, standard anticoagulation or alternative treatment with antiplatelet drugs is recommended.
+Recanalization is uncommon in vessels with occlusion.

 Treatment of ICA stenosis

-ICA stenosis, like almost all atherosclerotic vascular changes, has been associated with a specific cardiovascular risk factor profile.
-Accordingly, aggressive management and optimisation of cardiovascular disease risk factors is an essential part of treatment.
+ICA stenosis, similar to almost all atherosclerotic vascular changes, has been associated with a specific cardiovascular risk factor profile.
+Accordingly, aggressive management and optimization of cardiovascular disease risk factors are an essential part of treatment.

-Affected patients should reduce their weight, arterial hypertension must be well-adjusted, smoking cessation should be strongly encouraged and if necessary, cholesterol should be lowered.
-For primary prevention platelet aggregation inhibitors (e.g. aspirin 100 mg 1-0-0) are administered, which reduces the annual cerebral ischaemic stroke risk significantly and should therefore be suggested to all patients.
+Affected patients should reduce their weight and control arterial hypertension adequately.
+In addition, smoking cessation and cholesterol-lowering measures should be adopted.
+For primary prevention, platelet aggregation inhibitors (e.g., aspirin 100 mg 1-0-0) are used to reduce the annual risk of cerebral ischemic stroke significantly and are therefore recommended for all patients.

-There is a debate, whether ICA stenosis should be treated surgically or by interventional therapy.
+It is debatable whether ICA stenosis should be treated surgically or via interventional therapy.
 The risk-benefit ratio of these options must be carefully considered.
-The following basic rules are helpful reminders for everyday life and in exams alike:

-The treatment of ICA stenosis is determined by clinical presentation and degree of blockage.
+The treatment of ICA stenosis is determined by clinical presentation and the degree of blockage.

-- Both, invasive and interventional treatment is considered beneficial in symptomatic patients with stenosis between 50% and 70%.
+- Both invasive and interventional treatments are beneficial in symptomatic cases with stenosis ranging between 50% and 70%.

-- Patients with low-grade carotid artery stenosis of less than 50% do usually not undergo surgery or receive interventional treatment.
+- Patients with low-grade carotid artery stenosis of less than 50% are usually not candidates for surgery or interventional treatment.